100 Years of racetrack legends: 1927 - 1936

 Vendor — Seadown Stud, Timaru

-Purchaser — David J. Davis, Wellington
+Purchaser — David J. Davis, Sydney

 Purchase Price — 160gns

-Phar Lap started life on the stud farm of breeder Alexander Roberts on 4 October 1926.
-His breeder, having sold his extensive land holdings, had imported the sire Night Raid from Australia and established a stud farm at Seadown, Timaru.
-The mare Entreaty was acquired by Roberts at a Geraldine race meeting for £60 after she raced unplaced.
 Roberts sent the big, ungainly, chestnut colt to the 1928 National Yearling Sale at Trentham.
-Battling ex-Kiwi, Sydney-based trainer, Harry Telford had a personal knowledge of the female side of Phar Lap’s pedigree and was convinced that the double up of Musket in his bloodlines was sufficient reason to have his brother Henry inspect the colt.
+Battling ex-Kiwi Sydney-based trainer, Harry Telford had personal knowledge of the female side of Phar Lap’s pedigree and was convinced that the double up of Musket in his bloodlines warranted his brother Henry to inspect the colt.
 Harry Telford’s owner/backer, American David J. Davis, who had a china and cutlery importing business and a photography business, agreed to bankroll the purchase with a limit of 200 guineas.
-The colt was knocked down for 160 guineas.
-The auctioneer's catalogue shows the purchaser as ‘Davis of Sydney’ with the direction ‘Telford to take delivery’.
+The colt was knocked down to Davis’s business associate Jack Sullings for 160 guineas.
+The official records show the purchaser as Mr A. J. Davidson, Sydney.

-Against Telford’s wishes, Davis sent Phar Lap to Mexico for the rich Agua Caliente Stakes (L), which he won.
-Tragedy struck sixteen days later when Phar Lap did not survive a serious bout of colic and died in Tommy Woodcock’s arms.
-In a comparative flash of lightning, the life of Phar Lap, whose exploits had thrilled two countries in the gloom of the Great Depression, was over.
+As a spring 5YO Phar Lap continued to dominate under the joint ownership of Davis and Telford.
+Phar Lap recorded another eight wins in succession with his final Australian start in the 1931 Melbourne Cup lumbered with 10st 10lbs (68kg), finishing a gallant eighth.
+Against Telford’s wishes, Davis sent Phar Lap to Mexico for the rich Agua Caliente Stakes (L) which he won.
+Tragedy struck sixteen days later when Phar Lap did not survive a serious bout of colic and died in strapper Tommy Woodcock’s arms.
+In a comparative flash of lightning the life of Phar Lap whose exploits had thrilled two countries in the gloom of the Great Depression was over.

 1929: VEILMOND (LOT 37)